 - It Will Never Catch On: Said about Buddy as much as any other '50s rocker.

-- Long Runners: The Crickets still perform today, with Buddy's friend Sonny Curtis taking Buddy's place.
+- Long-Runners: The Crickets continued until 2016, with Buddy's friend Sonny Curtis taking Buddy's place.

 - Lyrical Tic: Buddy Holly was very fond of the glottal stop, as in "We-eh-ell, the little things you say and do, make me want to be with you-uh-oo"